polytropoi/ServiceMedia/README.md

 # ServiceMedia
 backend and web admin of ServiceMedia platform

-requirements:  AWS, NodeJS, MongoDB, and an instance of https://github.com/polytropoi/GrabAndSqueeze (can be local)
+requirements:  NodeJS, MongoDB, and an object storage provider (AWS S3 or Minio).
+Optional separate instance of https://github.com/polytropoi/GrabAndSqueeze.

-populate the values in .env and run npm install
+Populate the values in .env and run npm install